codingMustache/codingMustache/README.md

 ## Daily Trivia

-Laserjet and inkjet printers are both examples of what type of printer?
+What is the domain name for the country Tuvalu?
- 1. Impact printer
+ 1. .tl
- 2. Daisywheel printer
+ 2. .tv
- 3. Dot matrix printer
+ 3. .tt
- 4. Non-impact printer
+ 4. .tu

 <details>
   <summary>Answer</summary>
-  Non-impact printer
+  .tv
 </details>